MV Eurabia Sun: Fate

 In October 1974 she was en route from Gdańsk, Poland to Tartous with a cargo of iron, steel sheet and ammonium nitrate under command of Hussein Ali Hussein.
-During the night of 28 October there was a gale, with wind of Beaufort scale force 8-9.
+During the night of 28 October there was a gale, with wind of Beaufort scale force 8–9.
 Due to shifting cargo there came a hole in the ship's hull and the ship started tilting.
 Captain Houssein Ali Houssein tried to sail to the coast, but failed to do so.
 The first emergency call received Scheveningen Radio at 3am (local time) when the ship was at the time 10 mi north of Ameland, Netherlands.
 At 6:30am the captain of the ship called that the engines stopped running and wanted to be rescued because the boat was sinking.
 The ship sunk at around 9am.

-25 of the 28 Syrian and Egyptian people onboard were able to get into rubber boats.
+25 of the 28 Syrian and Egyptian people on board were able to get into rubber boats.
 They were rescued about an hour later.
 15 people from one rubber boat were picked up by Swedish ship Alabama.
-The Dutch lifeboat Gebroeders Luden from Lauwersoog picked up the 10 people in the other boat and took over the 15 people onboard of the Alabama.
+The Dutch lifeboat Gebroeders Luden from Lauwersoog picked up the 10 people in the other boat and took over the 15 people on board of the Alabama.
 The people arrived, soaking wet, at around 11:15am at Lauwersoog.
-The three remaining people onboard of the Eurabia Sun, inclusive the captain, were rescued in the meantime by a helicopter of the Netherlands Naval Aviation Service and brought to Leeuwarden.
+The three remaining people on board of the Eurabia Sun, inclusive the captain, were rescued in the meantime by a helicopter of the Netherlands Naval Aviation Service and brought to Leeuwarden.
 The crew members were brought to the Zeemanshuis in Amsterdam and later flew home by plane.

 The ship sank 10 miles north of Ameland, the Netherlands.